 Why would companies choose to break up with employees like they were a bad blind date?
 In part, because they can.
 Your soon-to-be-former employer doesn’t have to be nice when they fire you.
-In most cases, they can let you go without notice or warning and tell you in any manner they choose.
+In most cases, they can let you go without notice warning and tell you in any manner they choose.

 Unless you are covered by an employment contract or state law that stipulates how you can be terminated, there are no restrictions on how an employer can fire you.

 Employer Termination Policies

 But will you be fired via phone or worse?
-In most cases, no. While an employer can fire you in any method they choose, this is not a typical company’s policy.
+In most cases, no. While an employer can fire you in any method they choose, this is not a typical company's policy.
 Most employers know that these methods of firing would hurt staff morale.
-Word of harsh firings can reverberate through an organization and impact productivity and retention of key employees.
+Word of harsh firings can reverberate through an organization and impact the productivity and retention of key employees.

 Most employers create standard policies for firing and discharging staff.
 Typically, this includes a meeting with a Human Resources representative in which you go over the terms of your termination and leave detailed documentation of your separation, such as a signed document.